flatironinstitute/finufft/README.md

 [CMCL NUFFT libraries of Greengard--Lee from 2004](http://www.cims.nyu.edu/cmcl/nufft/nufft.html).
 Our main innovations are: speed (enhanced by a new functional form for the spreading kernel), computation via a single call (there is no "plan" or pre-storing of kernel matrices), the efficient use of multi-core architectures, and simplicity of the codes, installation, and interface.
 In particular, in the single-core setting we are approximately 8x faster than the (single-core) CMCL library when requesting many digits in 3D.
-Preliminary tests suggest that in the multi-core setting we are around 20% faster than the run time of the [Chemnitz NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) for the 3D type 1 transform, at comparable accuracy, except that our code does not require an additional plan or precomputation phase.
+Preliminary tests suggest that in the multi-core setting we are no slower than the [Chemnitz NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) at comparable accuracy, except that our code does not require an additional plan or precomputation phase.

 See the manual for more information.